aurelberra/stopwords/revision_notes.md

 * [ ] Submit improved versions to Voyant Tools
 * [ ] Explain rationale and update lists on [DigiClass wiki page](http://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin)

+* [ ] Prepare Latin short stoplist?
+Add only PHI MFW?
+    * MFW in PHI 100 and not in version 1 (see file)
+    * MFW in PHI 500 and not in version 1 (see file)
+    * MFW in PHI 1000 and not in version 1 (see file)
+* [ ] Prepare Greek short stoplist?
+Add only TLG MFW?
+    * MFW in TLG 100 and not in version 1 (see file)
+    * MFW in TLG 500 and not in version 1 (see file)
+    * MFW in TLG 1000 and not in version 1 (see file)

 # Latin stopwords

 Current list: [https://github.com/aurelberra/stopwords/blob/master/stopwords_latin.txt](stopwords_latin.txt).